RuterNo/adt-doc/docs/operational-api.md

 #### Access Tokens - Use

-Any request should carry a Bearer Token in the `Authorization` header of HTTP requests
+Any request should carry a Bearer Token in the `Authorization` header of HTTP requests.

+The value of the Bearer token is found in the field `access_token` from the above HTTP response.

 HTTP request: